 Persian vernacular architecture and retractable glass roof

 Inspired by the traditional Persian architecture - mainly the configuration of the courtyard houses and their microclimatic effect - a glazing inner garden with a retractable roof is positioned in the core of the villa, providing the building with enough daylight and fresh air on every floor.
 The glass panes around the inner garden guarantee that sufficient light is brought into the swimming pool area located at level -1.

 Retractable insulated roof

-A second insulated sliding roof protects the house from hot summers (sometimes reaching +40 degrees Celsius).
-Similar to courtyard houses typology, the inner garden functions as an intimate private space with a pleasant micro-climate.
+A second insulated sliding roof protects the house from hot summers when temperatures can reach over 40 degrees Celsius.
+Similar to the courtyard houses, the inner garden functions as an intimate private space with a pleasant micro-climate.

-Coloured glass blocks are used in the floor of the courtyard to let light into the basement.
-Inspired by mosaic patterns found in Persian architecture, it can create a special ambience into the wellness area underneath.
-Purity and hygiene were very important themes during the design development, which have been considered in the design details to facilitate cleaning and to ensure a fixed sequence of different spaces (entering a corridor, then a changing room, then entering the showers) in the wellness area before entering the swimming pool.
+Purity and hygiene were very important themes during the design development, which have been considered in the detailing of the design, to facilitate cleaning and to ensure a fixed sequence of successive spaces in the wellness area (entering a corridor, then a changing room, then entering the showers) before entering the swimming pool.
 The special lighting makes the ceiling above the pool look like a twinkling starry sky.

 Photography: Parham Taghioff